readyplayerme/Example-iOS-Swift/README.md

 This example showcases running Ready Player Me avatar creator website in native a iOS browser using  `WKWebview`.

-More details can be found at [swift iOS integration guides](https://docs.readyplayer.me/integration-guides/swift-ios).
+More details can be found at [Native iOS integration guides](https://docs.readyplayer.me/integration-guides/native-ios).

 ---